-Treatment options for metastatic colo-rectal cancer
+Treatment options for mCRC

 The team discusses treatment options including surgical, radiologic, cytotoxic, and targeted agents, with key considerations for personalized treatment of mCRC.
 Dr. Saif gives us what he considers to be important factors in the goals of therapy, and all of his choices and recommendations for personalizing treatment take these into consideration throughout the presentation.

 Historically, doctors began treating mCRC in America as far back as the 1960s and although several therapies have been trialed and introduced since then, Dr. Saif said “5-FU” is still used either alone or in conjunction with other therapies.
 In the U.S., the Mayo Clinic Monthly approach is used as the primary regimen in academic medical facilities, while the Roswell Park Weekly approach is used more frequently in public, non-academic hospitals.

 The lines of therapy for CRC as the disease develops is a complex model for treatment, but it does lend itself well to personalizing treatment.
 Dr. Saif said, “the most important part is when you see the patient for the first time, you need to set up in your mind what are we going to use for the first weapon to treat this cancer; what will be the second-line and third-line therapy?”

 Dr.Saif discusses treatment paradigms for mCRC, with palliation with symptomatic support as the most important outcome to consider.